 top of page

-Explore Hellenic Museum education workshops designed for students in Secondary Years 7–10, in line with the Victorian Curriculum F–10.
+Explore Hellenic Museum workshops and tours designed for students in Secondary Years 7–10, in line with the Victorian Curriculum F–10.

 Ancient Cultures: Greece and Rome